Weak disorder asymptotics in the stochastic mean-field model of distance: Introduction

 \subsection{Proof idea and overview of the paper}

-For the sake of notational convenience, we shall rescale each edge length by a factor $(n-1)^s$, so that each edge has distribution $(Y_e)^s$ where $Y_e$ are distributed as exponential random variables with mean $n-1$.
+For the sake of notational convenience, we shall rescale each edge length by a factor $(n-1)^s$, so that each edge has distribution $(Y_e)^s$, where $Y_e$ are exponential random variables with mean $n-1$.
 This does not change the optimal path while the cost of this path is scaled up by $(n-1)^s$.
-For the rest of the paper we shall think of the edge weights as lengths which thus induce a random metric on the complete graph and shall often refer to the optimal path between two vertices as the shortest path between them.
+For the remainder of the paper, we shall think of the edge weights as lengths which thus induce a \emph {random metric} on the complete graph, and shall often refer to the optimal path between two vertices as the \emph{shortest path} between them.
 We are interested in the optimal path between vertices $1$ and $2$.
 Consider water percolating through the network started simultaneously from two sources, vertices $1$ and $2$, at rate one.
-Then the first time of collision between the two flow processes, namely the first time the flow percolating from vertex 1 sees a vertex already visited by the the flow percolating from vertex 2 (or viceversa) gives the shortest path between the two vertices.
-Let $z^{n,\sss(1)}_t$ and $z^{n,\sss (2)}_t$ denote the number of vertices seen by the flow cluster by time $t$ for the flow emanating from vertex $1$ and $2$, respectively.
-For large $n$, the flow clusters look like independent versions of the CTBPs as formulated in Section \ref{sec:not}, at least until they collide. \tsh{A} coupling is rigorously formulated in Sections \ref{sec-exp-single-vertex} and \ref{sec:simul-flow}.
+Then the first time of collision between the two flow processes, namely the first time the flow percolating from vertex 1 sees a vertex already visited by the the flow percolating from vertex 2 (or vice versa) gives the shortest path between the two vertices.
+Let $z^{n,(1)}_t$ and $z^{n,(2)}_t$ denote the number of vertices seen by the flow cluster by time $t$ for the flow emanating from vertices $1$ and~$2$, respectively.
+For large $n$, the flow clusters look like independent versions of the CTBPs as formulated in Section \ref {sec:not}, at least until they collide.
+A~coupling is rigorously formulated in Sections \ref{sec-exp-single-vertex} and \ref {sec:simul-flow}.
 Further, they collide only when both clusters reach size $\Theta_{\prob}(\sqrt{n})$.
-At a heuristic level, at any time $t$, the rate of collision $\gamma_n(t)$ in a small interval $[t,t+dt)$ should be \eqn{ \gamma_n(t) \propto \left( \frac{z^{n,\sss(1)}_t z^{n,\sss (2)}_t}{n}\right)dt. }
+At a heuristic level, at any time $t$, the rate of collision $\gamma_n(t)$ in a small interval $[t,t+dt)$ should be